 Where will AI take security, and are we ready?

-Steer through the risks and capitalise on the benefits of AI in cyber security
+Steer through the risks and capitalize on the benefits of AI in cyber security

 You’ve probably been involved in technology or strategic planning conversations where the idea of Artificial Intelligence (AI) is mentioned as the key to the future of cyber security.

+Even some security experts who are really close to the AI sphere are unsure where AI will take us.

-It’s time to change this so organisations can confidently advance their AI adoption journey and achieve optimal cyber security.
+It’s time to change this so organizations can confidently advance their AI adoption journey and achieve optimal cyber security.

 Provided by BT